AmirRezaShakarami/VideoClub-Managment/README.md

 # VideoClub-Managment
-# This is a Command-line Program which Help a video club owener with managment of her/him business
+# This is a Command-line Program which Help a video club owner with managment of her/him business